lintaonz/do-goldenpath-spring-boot-rest-api-template/template/docs/feature-toggles.md

 of all feature flags.

 ## Code
-To maintain framework agnostic, a thin wrapper class `nz.co.twg.features.Features` has been introduced for allowing simple querying of feature toggles.
+To maintain framework agnostic, a thin wrapper class `nz.co.twg.common.features.Features` has been introduced for allowing simple querying of feature toggles.
 This class is created as a bean and injected to components that require access to feature toggles.